-Inveraray has a pier that’s popular for fishing at Loch Fyne, but you could also try the jetty at St Catherines.
-You’ll find all the usual Scotish fish at this mark, include mackerel in summer and cod in winter.
-There are also turbot and other flat fish species.
+Inveraray has a pier that’s popular for fishing at Loch Fyne, but you could also try the jetty at St Catherine’s.
+You’ll find all the usual Scottish fish at this mark, used to include mackerel in summer and big cod in winter, but locals say these catches are very slim pickings these days, with pretty much no big cod or summer mackerel.
+There are reports of turbot and other flatfish species.
 The deep water at Scottish fishing marks is truly exceptional in the UK and in the world – there aren’t many places you can fish deep water so close in.
-The water is so deep in some lochs (Fyne reaches 200m) that the seabed is considered most similar to a deep sea environment, with minimal water movement and a particular formation of silt that is common (and unihabitable to most life) at the bottom.
+The water is so deep in some lochs (Fyne reaches 200m) that the seabed is considered most similar to a deep sea environment, with minimal water movement and a particular formation of silt that is common (and uninhabitable to most life) at the bottom.

 Fishing Loch Long

 The secret to fishing at Loch Long is thought by many to be simple: fish by your feet.
 Many of the fish – including the bigger fish – are to be found within 15m of you.
-Conger and cod rule in this loch.
+Conger and cod rule in this loch (although the number of big cod has declined to pretty much zero).
 A long cast is not required, even when bait fishing with huge great hooks on the bottom at night.
-Species include Ballan Wrasse, codling, coalie, mackerel, dog fish, flat fish and a huge range of mini species available with LRF tactics, as is the case throughout Scotland with LRF gear.
+Species include Ballan Wrasse, codling, coalie, mackerel, dogfish, flatfish and a huge range of mini species available with LRF tactics, as is the case throughout Scotland with LRF gear.

 Fishing Balcary Flat Rock at Auchencairn

-Balcary flat rock is a famous angling mark, situated near Auchencairn on Scotlands west coast.
-The flat rock is large enough to fit a fair few anglers, and immediately goes to deep water.
+Balcary flat rock is a famous angling mark, situated near Auchencairn on Scotland’s west coast.
+The flat rock is large enough to fit a fair few anglers and immediately goes to deep water.
 The nearby fishing village is a popular tourist location.
-The soloway coast has good exposure to the gulf stream and gives Scots access to fish the Irish sea, which was historically very abundant.
-There is a single track road that leads to Balcary Point, and the mark is a 15 minute walk from here.
+The Soloway coast has good exposure to the gulf stream and gives Scots access to fish in the Irish sea, which was historically very abundant.
+There is a single-track road that leads to Balcary Point, and the mark is a 15-minute walk from here.
 The pathway down to the rocks is relatively ok for many anglers.
 The water clarity is often very good, and the water has plenty of current, which makes it trickier for baits to hold the bottom.
 Fishing around slack water or on neap tides helps to reduce this effect.
-The mark is popular for cod in winter, but the scottish sea is of course a formidable thing and this mark is remote and therefore even more dangerous.
+The mark is popular for cod in winter, but the Scottish sea is, of course, a formidable thing and this mark is remote and therefore even more dangerous.
 The mark is beautiful and great for summer fishing even for fair-weather anglers.

 Fishing in Oban